Internet Reacts To Banning SNAP Recipients From Junk Food

 Some Twitter users have insisted it is a great idea as junk food companies have been taking advantage of and making money off SNAP beneficiaries for a long time.

-These beliefs are not unfounded as a study by American Journal of Preventive Medicine revealed stores dedicate more time to marketing sugary beverages on days that SNAP recipients receive funding.
+These beliefs are not unfounded as a study by the American Journal of Preventive Medicine revealed stores dedicate more time to marketing sugary beverages on days that SNAP recipients receive funding.

 @JoeTalkShow I agree that food stamps shouldn’t be able to buy pop and candy.
 I’ve personally cashiered for people buy 5 20oz pops and a handful of candy bars with EBT cards and it makes me mad!